jmcruz14/vue-image-cloud/README.md

-# Vue Word Cloud
+# Vue Image Cloud

-A Vue component for creating word cloud images for your Vue app.
+A Vue component for creating an image cloud for your Vue app.

 > [!WARNING]
 > This package is currently undergoing testing and is not yet declared stable!